actions-mlh/go-workflows/yaml/clean/README.md

 Shamelessly ripped from https://github.com/actions/starter-workflows.

+The tester in `test/main_test.go` will scan this directory for YAML files, lint them, and report any errors it finds.
+Of course, since these are clean files, we should expect to see no errors.

 ## Starter Workflows

 These are the workflow files for helping people get started with GitHub Actions.
 They're presented whenever you start to create a new GitHub Actions workflow.